 Once you have created your brand strategy and are implementing it, be consistent.
 Verify in advance, that the logo, tagline, and color scheme, are coherent on your website and all other profiles.
 In addition, your graphics and photography should be consistent throughout all platforms as well.

-For those who are using social media regularly, your face is a pretty consistent brand.
+Your face is a consistent brand for those who use social media regularly.
 Showcasing yourself in multiple situations and scenarios is fine to keep things fresh.
 The average Instagram influencer with 1K-250K followers posts 14 or 20 times per week.

-If you'd like help strategizing your brand or would like to schedule your own brand photoshoot, give us a call at (805) 440-3655 or CONTACT US ONLINE
+If you'd like help to strategize your brand or would like to schedule your own brand photoshoot, give us a call at (805) 440-3655 or CONTACT US.

 We also offer a complimentary Brand Strategy Session to help you on your path to creating a brilliant brand.